DFHack/dfhack/docs/Core.rst

 :builtin:   commands are implemented by the core of DFHack.
 They manage
             other DFHack tools, interpret commands, and control basic aspects of DF (force pause or quit).
-They are documented `here <built-in-commands>`.

 :plugins:   are stored in ``hack/plugins/`` and must be compiled with the
             same version of DFHack.
 They are less flexible than scripts, but used for complex or ongoing tasks because they run faster.
-            Plugins included with DFHack are documented `here <plugins-index>`.

 :scripts:   are Ruby or Lua scripts stored in ``hack/scripts/``.
             Because they don't need to be compiled, scripts are more flexible about versions, and easier to distribute.
             Most third-party DFHack addons are scripts.

-All scripts included with DFHack are documented `here <scripts-index>`.
+All tools distributed with DFHack are documented `here <tools-index>`.

 Using DFHack Commands
 =====================